MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 ### Attribute groups

-Once again, here's the entity definition for **Session**:
+Here's the entity definition for **Session**:

 ![Session Entity Definition](media/creating-schemas-sessionentitydefinition.png)

-Now, while you *could* define all the fields listed in gray (such as *dateId*, *environmentId*, *sessionRevenue*, etc.) as attributes inside of **Session**, many of these fields are also used in other physical entities.
-It would be useful to define these fields once somewhere and just reuse the attribute definitions, like you did with the attributes from the logical entities.
+While you *could* define all the fields listed in gray (such as *dateId*, *environmentId*, *sessionRevenue*, etc.) as attributes in **Session**, many of these fields are also used in other physical entities.
+It would be useful to define these fields once and just reuse the attribute definitions, like you did with the attributes from the logical entities.

-However, instead of grouping these fields into logical entities, you can also use attribute groups.
-An attribute group is simply a group of attributes that provide a similar role.
-If you notice a grouping of attributes that always appear together across your physical entities, you can put them in an attribute group.
+Instead of grouping these fields into logical entities, you can also use attribute groups.
+An attribute group is a group of attributes that provides a similar role.
+If you notice a grouping of attributes that always appears together across your physical entities, you can put them in an attribute group.
 You can have attribute groups that only contain a single attribute as well, if that attribute is used often in your entities but doesn't have other attributes it always appears with.
 It should make sense why the attributes in an attribute group are grouped together, rather than the grouping just being a mere coincidence.

-<br/>A helpful way to determine attribute groups is to lay out all the fields used in your entity definitions in a table with the entities on one axis and fields on the other:
+A helpful way to determine attribute groups is to lay out all the fields used in your entity definitions in a table with the entities on one axis and fields on the other:

 ![Attribute Group Table](media/creating-schemas-attributegrouptable.png)